spreadwyvern/spreadwyvern.github.io/projects/sepsis/fluid therapy.md

 ## Conclusion
 - It is suggested that UO may be used to guide fluid resuscitation.
 - We proposed an machine learning method in predicting septic patients’ responses to fluid resuscitation therapy, which yielded moderately accurate results with AUC up to 0.86.
-- We exploited the concept of continuity of disease course
+- We exploited the concept of continuity of disease course by adding the features of precedent event.
-  - We added the features of precedent event and the variance of fluid status.
-  - Models trained on the combined dataset demonstrated
-  - Further concludes the idea that clinical conditions are better measured with dynamic indicators.
+  - Models trained on the combined dataset demonstrated better result, which further concludes the idea that clinical conditions are better measured with dynamic indicators.
 - Model using less features still could yield similar performance, demonstrating the clinical applicability of these models in clinical settings with limited data.

 ## Limitations
-1. Retrospective clinical database external validation with other clinical dataset would be needed to insure the clinical validity of this model.
+1. Retrospective clinical database: external validation with other clinical dataset would be needed to insure the clinical validity of this model.
 2. The clinical impact of this model on patients’ outcome require further clinical evaluation.
 3. We used 4 hours as our event window, which might be too narrow for some septic patients to generate clinically evident urine output increment.